geodaftw/EZ-CNC/README.md

 ### Prerequisites

-This has been created and tested with Python 2.7.
+This has been created and tested with Python 3
-TODO: Port to Python 3

 ### Installing